evolvedbinary/hsg-project-wiki/Setup.md

     - `Protocol:` `WebDAV`
     - `Address:` `localhost`
     - `Port:` `8080`
-    - `User Name` and `Password`: You will be provided with this information during your training
+    - `User Name` and `Password`: You will be provided with this information [during your training](training-checklist)
     - `Remote Path`: `/exist/webdav/db`
     - `Local Path`: `~/workspace/hsg-project/repos`

+Congratulations!
+Your HSG Development Environment is now set up!

 ### Updating From An Old Setup